st003/flashcards/DEPLOYMENT.md

 ### Installing a TLS Certificate

-Finally, install a TLS certificate by runing the command:
+Finally, install a TLS certificate by running the command:

 ```
 sudo certbot --nginx